Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

 The initial and final energy of a photon can be written in the units of electron rest energy:

-where $m_e$ is the mass of electron, $h$ is the Planck constant, $c$ is the speed of light and $\nu_i$, $\nu_f$ are the initial (before collision) and final (after collision) frequencies of photon, respectively.
-Based on the law of energy and momentum conservation, the final energy of photon after the Compton scattering, the final energy of the photon is:
+where $m_e$ is the mass of electron, $h$ is the Planck constant, and $\nu_i$, $\nu_f$ are the initial (before collision) and final (after collision) frequencies of photon, respectively.
+Based on the law of energy and momentum conservation, the final energy of the photon after the Compton scattering is:

 where $\Lambda = 1 - \cos{\vartheta}$ and $\vartheta$ being an angle between the direction of photon before and after the collision.
 The final frequency of the photon can be obtained by multiplying the equation \eqref{eq:final_photon_energy} by factor $m_e c^2$: